10 Proofreading Mistakes by Trainees on Our DipTrans Online Course

 A good reason why advanced translation courses should include proofreading

-In my latest updates to my Diploma in Translation online course, I’ve added materials to increase the focus on proofreading.
-This is because I’ve observed that trainees on my online course make a lot of avoidable mistakes related to this area.
+In the latest updates to our CertTrans and DipTrans online courses, we’ve added materials to increase the focus on proofreading.
+This is because we’ve observed that trainees on our online translation courses make a lot of avoidable mistakes related to this area.
 The main problems are their knowledge of punctuation, and just not being careful enough.
+Check out our recommendations for the best punctuation books.

 While clients don’t mention mistakes, they take notice of them.
 The majority of translation agencies will likely pay up, and never call you again.
 Since translators are rarely told about their slip-ups, it’s up to us to teach ourselves to identify weaknesses in our writing.
 We have to continuously foster our ability to self-correct.
 High-quality translator training helps us do this.

-How trainees on my Diploma in Translation online course learn to be better proofreaders
+How trainees on our online courses learn to be better proofreaders

 1. They study English grammar and punctuation rules

 Obvious, right?
-But, googling punctuation rules and reading grammar books are activities we tend to put off for when we have more time.
+But googling grammar rules and reading punctuation books are activities we tend to put off for when we have more time.
 Which often ends up being never.
 This is a shame.
 Because, when we finally get down to it, linguists love these types of text.
 We enjoy reading them, and then use all we learn to impress (read: bore) anyone who will listen.
-On my DipTrans course, the personal feedback makes it faster for trainees to learn to identify and correct problems.
+On our DipTrans course, the personal feedback makes it faster for trainees to learn to identify and correct problems.
 There are also exercises to encourage them to find the time for some deeper study.

 2. We talk about their doubts as they go

-If you think reading style guides sounds even more tedious than reading grammar books then you’re right.
-But, a wonderful thing about reading a variety of style guides is that you realise that there isn’t one right answer.
+If you think reading style guides sounds even more tedious than reading grammar books, you’re right.
+But a wonderful thing about reading a variety of style guides is that you realise that there isn’t one right answer.
 This discovery will give you more freedom as a writer.

 When a child learns to read, they have no choice but to look at every letter, as they fight to identify words.
 Next, they have to look at every word, in their battle to get to the end of a sentence.
 Learning to read is a tedious process and the goal is to get faster, and scan.
 Eventually, we become so proficient at this that we forget how to see every component in a sentence.
 That means we can sometimes miss details.
-When it comes to mastering proofreading, it’s time to regress to your childhood: word, by word, by word.
+If you want to learn to proofread, it’s time to regress to your childhood: word, by word, by word.

-10 proofreading mistakes made by trainees on my Diploma in Translation online course.
+10 proofreading mistakes made by trainees on our CertTrans and DipTrans online courses

-1. Copying the Spanish punctuation.
-The two languages have different rules.
+1. Copying the source language punctuation.
+Languages have different rules.

 2. Not using commas in non-defining relative clauses.